Wildfire Hazard Potential* for the United States

 To download national 270-m raster GIS data, please visit the Forest Service Research Data Archive.

 Starting with the 2020 version, the WHP dataset is integrated with the Wildfire Risk to Communities project.
-The 2020 dataset is the first version to include Alaska and Hawaii.
+The 2020 dataset was the first version to include Alaska and Hawaii.
 There is a spatially-refined, 30-m resolution version of the WHP as part of the downloadable Wildfire Risk to Communities data, and related datasets that depict other components of wildfire hazard and risk to homes.

 To view previous versions of the WHP and WFP products, please visit the Wildfire Hazard Potential Archived Products page.